 That approach fails because you're treating every abandoned cart the same way.
 You're assuming everyone who added to cart was equally ready to buy and just needed a gentle reminder.
 That assumption is wrong.

-What Cart Abandonment Means (And What It Doesn't)
+What Cart Abandonment Actually Means

 Adding an item to cart is easy.
 It requires almost no commitment.
 Someone can do it while they're on the train, half-paying attention, scrolling through products during a meeting.